Decipher-CS/Disintegration-Animation/README.md

   <br>
 </h1>

-<h4 align="center"> Testing the waters with a simple disintegration animation on a PNG, using canvas HTML tag.</h4>
+<h4 align="center"> Testing the waters with a simple disintegration animation on a PNG, using canvas HTML tag.
+Try it live on [netlify](https://harmonious-biscochitos-5d3231.netlify.app/)</h4>

 <p align="center">